cedrickchee/skel/README.md

 that you can access our droplet via a domain name, instead of needing to use the IP address.

-I’m going to use the domain `skel.cedricchee.com` in the sample code here, but you should swap this out for your own domain if you’re following along.
+I'm going to use the domain `skel.cedricchee.com` in the sample code here, but you should swap this out for your own domain if you're following along.

 The first thing you'll need to do is configure the DNS records for your domain name so that they contain an `A` record pointing to the IP address for your